mara557/data-baristas-final-project/README.md

 # Data Baristas

-Software written in Python to Extract, Transform, Load and Analyse data in AWS for a large café chain.
+Software written in Python to Extract, Transform, Load, and Analyze data in AWS for a large café chain.